What We Do

 Travelers Aid International’s Direct Operations

-In addition to supporting member agencies, Travelers Aid International directly operates the Travelers Aid programs in the Washington and New York metropolitan areas.
+In addition to supporting member agencies, Travelers Aid International directly operates the Travelers Aid programs in the Washington, New York and Hartford metropolitan areas.

 Through a partnership with Metropolitan Washington Airports Authority, Travelers Aid International operates information booths at Ronald Reagan Washington National Airport and Washington Dulles International Airport.
 For more than 100 years Travelers Aid has operated an information booth at Washington Union Station, located in the Amtrak waiting area, which also provides some social services to those encountering a crisis while traveling.